EBA CONSTITUTION

 Membership of the association will only be effective once the agreed annual subscription has been paid.
 The subscription year shall correspond to the calendar year ending 31st December.

-Membership given by the EC will allow the affiliated country to host and participate in EBA-sanctioned events and to organize competitions and produce players eligible for continental and other international play.
+Membership given by the EC will allow the affiliated country to host and participate in EBA-sanctioned events and to organise competitions and produce players eligible for continental and other international play.

 All players, except those who are under 18, must join their respective national association and pay the applicable membership fee to that body.
 Players who wish to join where there is no national association shall join their nearest member association.